quintel/documentation/general/network.md

 **Simultaneousness**

 Each technology has a certain peak load; however these peak loads do not occur at the same time.
 Therefore to describe the overlap between peak loads the term simultaneousness is used.
 Simultaneousness is the probability that two peaks fall in the same time.
-Simultaneousness has a maximum value of 100%.
-Example: Electric vehicles have a simultaneousness of 19% in the summer and winter evenings periods.
+Example: Electric vehicles have a simultaneousness of ~25% in the summer and winter evenings periods.
 This is because not everyone will charge their electric vehicle at the same time.
 Heat pumps on the other hand have a simultaneousness of 100%, this is because it is certain that on a very cold day all the heat pumps will be on at the same time.

 Network calculation basics
 --------------------------